Abhishek90798/RewardProgramApp/README.md

 the application follows RESTful design principles and offers an API that allows clients to retrieve reward information for individual customers and all customers.

 ## Reward Calculation Rules
+For each transaction made by customers over the last three months, the following reward points will be calculated based on the amount spent:
 - Customers earn **2 points** for every dollar spent **over $100**.
 - Customers earn **1 point** for every dollar spent **between $50 and $100**.